TextureSplat: Per-Primitive Texture Mapping for Reflective Gaussian Splatting: Method

 Rather than representing material properties with a single value per primitive, we define them as texture maps in the splat's local coordinate system:

 where $\boldsymbol{\mathcal{T}}_k$ is the texture map associated with the $k$-th primitive, and $\boldsymbol{a}_k$ represents any reconstructed attribute.

-The original Elliptical Weighted Average (EWA) splatting paper ~\cite{ewa} assumed constant attributes within the projected kernel's footprint for analytical screen-space filtering, a characteristic inherited by standard 3DGS~\cite{3dgs}.
-However, the 2DGS formulation we adopt~\cite{2DGS} computes ray-splat intersections directly and does not rely on EWA-style screen-space filtering, making it naturally suited for spatially varying attributes defined on the splat itself.

-This approach provides several advantages:\\ \textbf{Decoupling of geometry and appearance}: By separating the geometric representation (Gaussian primitives) from the appearance details (textures), we can represent complex visual features without increasing the number of primitives.\\ \textbf{Memory efficiency}: Fewer primitives means reduced memory usage, improved cache coherence, faster rasterization and sorting operations.\\ \textbf{Higher fidelity appearance}: Textures can capture high-frequency detail that would otherwise require many more primitives to represent.\\ \textbf{Normal mapping}: Instead of using a single normal per primitive, we can store detailed normal maps, significantly improving the rendering of specular effects.
+This approach provides several advantages:\\ \textbf{Decoupling of geometry and appearance}: By separating the geometric representation (Gaussian primitives) from the appearance details (textures), we can represent complex visual features without increasing the number of primitives.\\ \textbf{Higher fidelity appearance}: Textures can capture high-frequency detail that would otherwise require many more primitives to represent.\\ \textbf{Normal mapping}: Instead of using a single normal per primitive, we can store detailed normal maps, significantly improving the rendering of specular effects.

 The 2DGS representation is particularly well-suited for texture mapping because the ray-splat intersection already provides exact $(u,v)$ coordinates in the primitive's local space and thus, enables accurate texture filtering.